-Ian Book was a bit of an afterthought in the 2016 recruiting class.
+Ian Book was a bit of an afterthought in Notre Dame’s 2016 recruiting class.
 3-star rating out of El Dorado Hills, California he originally was a commitment to Washington St., but flipped in August of 2015 to ND.

 Not much about his recruitment foreshadowed the impressive impact he would have during his ND career.

-Book redshirted in 2016 and then dueled with Brandon Wimbush in the Spring of 2017.
+Book redshirted in 2016 and then dueled for the QB job with Brandon Wimbush in the Spring of 2017.
 He arguably out played Wimbush in the Blue Gold game that year but Wimbush won the job.

 It would take not one but two coming out parties before Book would get the full time quarterback job.